Anchorsify/Anchorsify.github.io/_projects/Raiton.md

 Effects: This inflicts Paralysis 4 for 40 IC.

-for If you hit with this technique (using your Taijutsu accuracy to touch your target), you inflict a Shock 4, and if they fail a status roll, they're inflicted with Paralysis 4.
-If they already have either status, they have their existing status increased by 2, instead.

 #### --( Fukushuu Kaminarikami - Avenging Lightning God )--
 You divert your chakra to surge across your skin, building up something akin to a strong static charge.
 Unlike actual static electricity, this is incredibly dangerous.